-The Azores might be Portugal’s best kept secret.
+The Azores might be Portugal’s best-kept secret.
 Until recently only a few flights connected the archipelago to the European mainland.
 Now, with low-cost airlines opening their routes to Ponta Delgada, this hidden gem might become very quickly one of Europe’s most popular hiking destinations.

 São Miguel is perfect for outdoor enthusiasts who’ll enjoy themselves while horseback riding, hiking, biking or diving.

 Let me show you my favorite spots from São Miguel ranging from thermal pools to exotic tea plantations.
-Make sure to visit the lush green islands before the masses of tourists will invade it.
+Make sure to visit the lush green islands before the masses of tourists will invade them.